Darryl McDaniels: Charity work

 In September 2006, McDaniels received the Congressional Angels in Adoption award for his work with children in foster care and promotion of adoption.
-He sits on the Board of Directors of Children's Rights, a national watchdog organization that reforms failing child welfare systems.
+He is a former board member of Children's Rights, a national watchdog organization that reforms failing child welfare systems.

 Personal life

 McDaniels has been a resident of Wayne, New Jersey.

+McDaniels has openly discussed his history of alcoholism and drug abuse.
 He has been very frank about his battles with depression, including an appearance on Live From the Barrage, speaking at length about it.
 He also has written pieces in Men's Health and BlackDoctor, where he talked about his memoir, Ten Ways Not to Commit Suicide (Amistad, 2017).